Forestville, California: Education

 Forestville has two schools: Forestville Elementary School and El Molino High School.
 The high school provides 9–12 grade education to the majority of students in the Russian River area.
 During the 2017–18 school year, enrollment was 595 students.
+With the start of the fall semester in 2021, the El Molino High School campus was permanently closed and its entire student body transferred to Analy High School in downtown Sebastopol.
+The West Sonoma County Union High School District office and Laguna High School, a continuation school, were relocated to the former El Molino campus.